-Things that I’d like to focus on for September:
+Things I’d like to focus on in October:

 Things I’ll leave behind: